Reference 360 > Introducing Reference 360 > Key concepts

 The History tab displays the following historical information:

-The following image shows an example of the History tab for a code list:
+The following image shows the History tab for a sample code list:

 The Code List Definition History tab displays the change history of the code list properties.